ostash-group/rRNADif/README.md

 # Analysis Pipeline
 ![pipeline](images/pipeline.png)
 # Citation
-This is work in progress, so no publication is available at the moment.
+This is a work in progress, so no publication is available at the moment.
 If you found this approach valuable, you can site this repo: <br>
 P. Hrab & B. Ostash 2020: rRNADif, GitHub repository: https://github.com/pavlohrab/rRNADif